New Castle mom fighting to keep 160 pound pig as emotional support animal

-NEW CASTLE, Ind. - A New Castle mom is fighting the city to keep her 160 pound pot-bellied pig.
-Farm animals are not allowed within city limits according to city code but Joy Burke said the 10-month-old pig named Dazie is her emotional support animal.
+NEW CASTLE, Ind. – A New Castle mom is fighting the city to keep her 160 pound pot-bellied pig.
+Farm animals are not allowed within city limits, according to city code, but Joy Burke said the 10-month-old pig named Dazie is her emotional support animal.

 Burke has had her pig for about a year and said it's never been a problem until someone complained to animal control.
 She claims Dazie helps her with anxiety and panic attacks.